rocky-linux/documentation/docs/guides/cms/dokuwiki_server.md

 ... (more below)
 ```

-You do not want that leading named directory when decompressing the archive, so you are going to use some options with `tar` to exclude it.
+You do not want that leading named directory when decompressing the archive, so you will use some options with `tar` to exclude it.
 The first option is the "--strip-components=1" that removes the leading directory.
-The second option is the "-C" option that tells `tar` where you want the archive decompressed to.
+The second option is the "-C" option, which tells `tar` where you want the archive decompressed.
 The decompression will be similar to this:

 ```bash
 tar xzf dokuwiki-stable.tgz  --strip-components=1 -C /var/www/sub-domains/com.example/html/